Install, Configure and Rip Music CDs with Exact Audio Copy (EAC)

 EAC browse to LAME.EXE file

-Next, you will be given the opportunity to change the naming convention of the ripped audio files if you do not want to use the default setting.
+Next, the setup wizard gives you the opportunity to alter how your ripped audio files are named.
+You can change the naming convention entirely if you do not want to use the default artist-track setting.
+Pick the format that best fits how you organize your digital music library.

 EAC change the naming convention of the ripped audio files